In the same way, as a scriptwriter sets the scene for a play or a film, a novelist needs to invent the world for the cast of characters to inhabit.

 For your novel, note any details like these.
 Then, when you get a minute, you might start researching.
 I’ll explain how to collect research materials within your Scrivener project file in a subsequent blog post …

-If you’d like to see a demonstration of the process of setting up a setting sketch, or need to ask questions, book a place at the Simply Scrivener Special on Monday 3 October.
+If you’d like to see a demonstration of the process of setting up a setting sketch, or need to ask questions, book a Simply Scrivener Special.

 To help me to prepare, you might also complete this short questionnaire.